freckle/yesod-auth-oauth2/README.md

 oauth2MySite clientId clientSecret =
     authOAuth2 pluginName oauth2 $ \manager token -> do
-        -- Fetch a profile using the manager and token, leave it a ByteString userResponseJSON <- -- ...
+        -- Fetch a profile using the manager and token, leave it a ByteString userResponse <- -- ...

-        -- Parse it to your preferred identifier, see Data.Aeson userId <- -- ...
+        -- Parse it to your preferred identifier, e.g. with Data.Aeson userId <- -- ...

         -- See authGetProfile for the typical case